Gnuckorg/DaApiServerBundle/Resources/doc/lexer_helper.md

 ```

 For Doctrine MongoDB, use `use Da\ApiServerBundle\Doctrine\MongoDB\ObjectRepository;` instead of `use Da\ApiServerBundle\Doctrine\ORM\ObjectRepository;`.
-The use of match is the same for the ORM and MongoDB ODM.
+The use of match is the same for the ORM and the MongoDB ODM.

 And that's all!
 Now, the syntax should be decoded by your query builder.